Which business insurance premiums are tax-deductible?

 Why are business expenses tax-deductible?

-Generally speaking, a business expense is considered tax-deductible if it is ordinary and normal.
-The IRS defines it this way: “An ordinary expense is one that is common and accepted in your field of business.
+Business expenses are considered tax-deductible because they are ordinary and normal expenses of running a business in your industry.
+The IRS states: “An ordinary expense is one that is common and accepted in your field of business.
 A necessary expense is one that is helpful and appropriate for your business.
 An expense does not have to be indispensable to be necessary.”

 Can a business deduct parking expenses?

-You can deduct the cost of parking fees and tolls if they are business-related, according to the IRS.
-For example, if you had to pay a bridge toll and a parking fee to visit a client, those fees would be considered deductible.
-However, you cannot deduct the cost of parking your vehicle at your place of work; the IRS regards that as a nondeductible commuting expense.
+Yes, a business can deduct the cost of parking fees and tolls if they are directly related to business activities, such as a bridge toll and a parking fee to visit a client.
+However, you cannot deduct the cost of parking your vehicle at your workplace; the IRS considers that a nondeductible commuting expense.

 Do business expenses reduce taxable income?

-Yes, business expenses that the IRS considers ordinary and normal can be deducted to reduce taxable income.
-This includes not only premiums for many forms of business insurance (such as commercial vehicle coverage) but also things like rent and leases, employee salaries and compensation, certain legal and professional fees, equipment maintenance and repair costs, and more.
+Yes, business expenses reduce taxable income when the IRS considers them ordinary and necessary.
+For business insurance, this includes commercial vehicle coverage and other insurance common to your industry.
+You can also deduct rent and lease payments, employee salaries and compensation, certain legal and professional fees, equipment maintenance and repair costs, and more.
 Consult a licensed tax professional for guidance.

 In case you missed it